lambdaJasonYang/npmFrontendTemplateStoryBook/README.md

 3. Create a story for your library like `trial1.stories.ts`, importing from `index.js` to demo it on localhost:6006
 4. `npm pub` Package and publish `dist/` folder

+The brother repo is [https://github.com/userJY/npmFrontendTemplateWebpack](https://github.com/userJY/npmFrontendTemplateWebpack) which uses Webpack dev server instead of Storybook to demo the package.

 ## How to Use